Pelmeshka127/Stack/README.md

 # Stack

-The realization of Stack in C
+This repository includes the realization of Stack on C programm language

+To run this code you have to write in terminal:

+make

+./stack